Miguel-HH/Miguel-HH/README.md

 ## EXPERIENCE

 Programmer Analyst at "G&S Gestión y Sistemas" (2024)
-- Currently working on AI projects with Azure OpenAI...
+- Currently working on AI apps for banks and ministries of Peru.

 Full Stack Developer at "Biwit" (2023)

-- Collaborated on the creation of an AI app, utilizing the Open AI API to generate embeddings, which were stored in a vector database (Pinecone).
+- Collaborated on the creation of an AI app, utilizing the OpenAI API to generate embeddings, which were stored in a vector database (Pinecone).
 - Developed the frontend using Material UI and Next.js based on Figma designs, enabling users to chat with their documents using GPT-3 and GPT-4.
 - Created a webhook for payment processing with the Stripe API using Typescript, GraphQL, and Prisma, updating PostgreSQL databases.
 Conducted unit tests with Jest.